jbossdemocentral/edge-to-cloud-data-pipelines-demo/Readme.md

 	 oc expose service broker-amq-mqtt
 	 ```
 	 Make sure the route created has the `broker-amq-mqtt`.

 <br>

 ### S3 Storage

-For now, you can use an RHPDS instance of the Camel Workshop that includes an S3 Storage solution with ODF.
+For now, you can use an RHPDS instance of the Camel Workshop that includes an S3 Storage solution with ODF. \
+Read the "Deployment" section below.

 <br>